Ashthon Jones: Post-Idol

 She performed on Live with Regis and Kelly after her elimination.
 She and Karen Rodriguez did not take part in the 2011 American Idols LIVE!
 Tour 2011 Tour, but she did return for the American Idol finale and sang in the girls Beyoncé Medley with Haley Reinhart, Pia Toscano, Thia Megia, Naima Adedapo, and Karen Rodriguez, as well as singing "Born This Way" with the entire Top 13.
 On March 3, 2012 she released her first single, "Lookout."
 She was featured with Big K.R.I.T. on the song "Mayday" from the album Gravity by Lecrae.
 She was also featured on the song "Good 2getha" from Big K.R.I.T.'s mixtape King Remembered in Time.

-Personal life
+Influences

 Jones lists her musical influences as Mary Mary, Whitney Houston, Chaka Khan, and The Clark Sisters.